 These are also known as patent medicines or modern Ayurvedic medicines.
 Their formula, dosage form are decided by the manufacturing company and ingredients used in these preparation are not found in traditional Ayurvedic text books.
 Every company has its own formula and conducts clinical trial, research on the medicine about its efficacy.
 For e.g. capsules, syrups etc.

 BENEFITS OF AYURVEDIC FORMULATIONS

 Nowadays Ayurvedic medicines is widely practiced in modern India and are becoming popular day by day throughout the world as compared with allopathic medicines because it has no side effects.
 Ayurvedic treatment is non-invasive and non-toxic, so it can be used safely as an alternative therapy or along-side conventional therapies.
 There are number of plants, herbs present in nature which are useful in classical formulations.

 According to the ancient Ayurvedic texts, the main goal of Ayurveda is prevention as well as promotion of the body's own healing capacity.
 Ayurveda mainly concentrates on the main cause of disease and cures it from root level.
-Ayurveda has been used to treat different disorders like acne, allergies, asthma, anxiety, arthritis, chronic fatigue syndrome, colds, colitis, constipation, depression, diabetes, flu, heart disease, hypertension, immune problems, inflammation, insomnia, nervous disorders, obesity, skin problems, and ulcers.
+Ayurveda has been used to treat different disorders like acne, allergies, asthma, anxiety, arthritis, chronic fatigue syndrome, cold, colitis, constipation, depression, diabetes, flu, heart disease, hypertension, immune problems, inflammation, insomnia, nervous disorders, obesity, skin problems, and ulcers.

 These are distillates of herbs, they are extremely light in nature and very easily assimilate in the system.